paxdotdev/pax/README.md

 - The Nintendo Entertainment System

-## Get started
+## Footnotes

-[Get started here](https://www.pax-lang.org/get-started) with a sample project.
+[1] Note that Pax is currently in alpha and should only be used in settings where that's not a concern.

+[2] Native 2D drawing that _just works_ on every device — with a very light footprint — is available thanks to the admirable work behind [Piet](https://github.com/linebender/piet).

+[3] PAXEL is similar to Google's Common Expression Language (CEL), but CEL was not a suitable fit for Pax due to its footprint — being written in Go, CEL adds a prohibitive overhead to compiled binaries (1-2MB) vs. Pax's total target footprint of <100KB.
+Pax also has subtly distinct goals vs CEL and is able to fine-tune its syntax to make it as ergonomic as possible for this particular domain.

+---

 ## Contributing

 There are generous TODOs sprinkled throughout the codebase.
-Feel free to strike up a conversation on [Discord](https://discord.gg/4E6tcrtCRb).
+There may be undocumented nuance or intention behind certain aspects of the project — feel free to strike up a conversation on [Discord](https://discord.gg/4E6tcrtCRb).

 ## Development